orenbenkiki/loggy/README.md

 Log levels are given stronger semantics:

-* A `loggy::panic!` is logged using the `Error` level, but is always converted to a `std::panic!` (that is, terminates the current thread).
+* A `loggy::panic!` is logged using the `Error` level (that is, it is formatted as a log message), but is always converted to a `std::panic!` (that is, terminates the current thread).

 * A `loggy::error!` serves a different purpose.
-It also indicates a non-recoverable error, but allows the code to continue, possibly reporting additional errors, but automatically calls `panic!` at the end of the current named scope, indicating this scope has failed and reporting the total number of errors.
+It also indicates a non-recoverable error, but allows the code to continue, possibly reporting additional errors, and automatically calls `panic!` at the end of the current named scope, indicating this scope has failed and reporting the total number of errors.
 Calling `loggy::error!` outside a named scope is not allowed; it is converted to a generic "error! must only be used inside a scope" `std::panic!` message.
 Errors, like panics, are always reported, regardless of the logging level.